stevvvn/express-hex/README.md

 #### Middleware API
 Your module should export a function that will be passed `{ log, conf, app, http, express }`.

-`log` is an instance of `debug`, containing methods corresponding to the log levels `[ 'emerg', 'alert', 'crit', 'error', 'warn', 'notice', 'info', 'debug', 'access' ]`.
+`log` contains methods corresponding to the log levels `[ 'emerg', 'alert', 'crit', 'error', 'warn', 'notice', 'info', 'debug', 'access' ]`.
 You may call any of these with a string for the first argument, and optionally an object for context in the second argument.

 `conf` is an instance of [`hex-object`](https://bitbucket.org/snyder13/hex-object/).
 You can read more there, but basically it's an interface to your `conf.js` and `secrets.js` with `get(path, default)` and `set(path, value)` where `path` accepts dotted notation.